-I’m a PhD student in the Department of Animal and Plant Sciences focusing on the impacts of the global wildlife trade.
+I’m a PhD student in the School of Biosciences focusing on the impacts of the global wildlife trade.

 I will use quantitative methods to assess the direct effect that trade is having species on species abundance and extinction risk.
 I’m also interested global policy and management of the wildlife trade, in particular the role and effectiveness of CITES in tackling unsustainable trade and the trade of globally threatened species.